Hi.

 I am the curator and program lead of the objkt labs Residency, and I was the curation and program lead for Art on Tezos: Berlin.

 Among others, I wrote columns for Monopol and Kunstforum, worked with CIRCA and Tezos on Marina Abramović‘s first NFT drop, and worked with Herbert W. Franke on his NFT drop Math Art.
-I was on the curation board of Art Blocks, on the advisory board of Haus der Elektronischen Künste in Basel, and built EXPANDED.ART
+I was on the curation board of Art Blocks, on the advisory board of Haus der Elektronischen Künste in Basel, and built EXPANDED.ART.

 Some of my most recent curated exhibitions include I’ve missed our conversations: On AI, Emotions, and Being Human, Virtually Yours: Your Body, Your Image at Schlachter 151 in Berlin; The Second-Guess: Body Anxiety in the Age of AI (co-curated with Margaret Murphy and Leah Schrager) at HEK Basel; LeeMullican.PCX at FeralFile; and Who Is Online?
 Game Art in the Age of Post-NFTism at HEK Basel; Jonas Lund’s solo exhibition Studio Visit.
 How To Make Art in the Age of Algorithms at Francisco Carolinum Linz, Art NFT Linz at Francisco Carolinum in Linz (with, among others, John Gerrard, Jonas Lund, Mitchell F. Chan, and Lynn Hershman Leeson); Tribute to Herbert W. Franke (co-curated with Susanne Päch), and Joachim Bosse: Diktat II – School of TikTok, Ernst Deutsch Theater, Hamburg.